 Griselda Kerr, who trained in horticulture and garden design at the English Gardening School, Broomfield College and Brooksby College, is a gardener, lecturer and columnist who describes herself as ‘always thinking about plants’.
 Her glorious garden at the Dower House, Melbourne, Derbyshire, is regularly open to the public.

-Jessica Kilburn is a London-based artist, researcher and writer.
-She studied English Literature at Merton College, Oxford, followed by History of Art at the University of Glasgow.
-Her work has appeared in the poetry journal 14 and Illustration magazine.
-She contributed to the Oxford Dictionary of National Biography (OUP, 2004) and curated a permanent exhibition on Lancelot 'Capability' Brown for his birthplace in Northumberland.
+Jessica Kilburn is a writer and researcher from Northumberland.
+She read English at Merton College, Oxford, followed by History of Art at the University of Glasgow.
+She contributed articles to the Oxford Dictionary of National Biography, has written for Illustration magazine and curated an exhibition about Lancelot 'Capability' Brown at his birthplace in Northumberland.

 Sir Osbert Lancaster (1908–1986) was a painter, a writer, a cartoonist, a theatre designer, an authority on architecture and design, and above all a great British humorist.
 His pocket cartoons depicting the aristocratic Maudie Littlehampton, her family and friends, which appeared in the Daily Express for forty years, recorded in his inimitably English way the life, news and opinions of the period.
 His books on architecture and design were as witty as they were authoritative: in them he depicted buildings and interiors with an unerring instinct for the minutiae of stylistic change and recreated with irrepressible humour the way of life of the original inhabitants.